As a vegan these are my biggest sustainable fashion dilemmas

 That shoe glue though

 Shopping for shoes is already tricky as a vegan as you have to avoid leather and suede, common in a lot of footwear.
 But you’ll also need to check if the glue used is made from animal derivatives.
 Historically, shoe glue used to be made from animal collagen, a process where they will boil animal bones, skins, tendons, and connective tissue.
 To avoid this, look out for PETA accreditations or a disclaimer that the glue used is vegan-friendly.
+You can also check out Renoon’s selection of vegan shoes!

 The confusion with silk